ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 ### Success Return Values

 The `transfer` and `approve` functions both return a boolean value indicating success or failure.
 This is non-standard for the ERC-721 specification, though is standard for ERC-20.
-Fractional non-fungible tokens adhere to a returned boolean value to meet minimum expectations for the ERC-20 standard, acknowledging that this deviates from a state of ideal backwards compatability.
+Fractional non-fungible tokens adhere to a returned boolean value to meet minimum expectations for the ERC-20 standard, acknowledging that this deviates from a state of ideal backwards compatibility.

 ## Security Considerations